PrivatePuffin/zfs-compression-test/README.md

 - Make sure you do not have zfs installed already via other means
 - This assumes a clean install with sudo, unzip, wget and git installed
 - The enwik9 dataset gets downloaded just once, don;t worry about the time it takes
+- This script makes sure the build/test environment is as prestine as possible before and after running

 ## How setup